Duties on the Homestead: Daily, Weekly, Monthly, Yearly

 - Depending on the time of year, I’ll weed the gardens once a week.
 Sometimes in the summer months that turns into a couple times a week or once a day.

-- Cleaning the hutch: Once every two weeks I clean the rabbits’ hutch and run.
+- Cleaning the hutch: As a “once every two weeks duties”, I clean the homestead rabbits’ hutch and runs.
 Since they have a run exposed to the elements, their droppings don’t pile up so often.
 Although this also means I don’t get as much brown gold for my garden, the rabbits are happier in their runs.
 When mama has babies in the hutch, I clean her area once a week.

 - Where I am in West Central Florida, weed whacking is a once a week task in the summers.
 I can’t believe how quickly the weeds grow here!
 So, usually on a weekend day, I’ll week whack around the garden beds.
 This doesn’t take too long and one day won’t be required when I start utilizing the beauty of mulch in the garden area.